logzio/documentation/docs/shipping/Code/node-js.md

 {@include: ../../_include/tracing-shipping/replace-tracing-token.html}
 `<<LOGZIO_ACCOUNT_REGION_CODE>>` - Your Logz.io account region code.
 [Available regions](https://docs.logz.io/docs/user-guide/admin/hosting-regions/account-region/#available-regions).

-##### 3. Define the logzio-k8s-telemetry dns name
+#### Define the logzio-k8s-telemetry dns name

 In most cases, the service name will be `logzio-k8s-telemetry.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.

-If you are not sure what your cluster domain name is, you can run the following command to look it up:
+To find your cluster domain name, run the following command:

 ```shell
 kubectl run -it --image=k8s.gcr.io/e2e-test-images/jessie-dnsutils:1.3 --restart=Never shell -- \
 sh -c 'nslookup kubernetes.default | grep Name | sed "s/Name:\skubernetes.default//"'
 ```

-It will deploy a small pod that extracts your cluster domain name from your Kubernetes environment.
-You can remove this pod after it has returned the cluster domain name.
+This command deploys a temporary pod to extract your cluster domain name.
+You can remove the pod after retrieving the domain name.

 {@include: ../../_include/tracing-shipping/node-steps.md}

-##### 4. Check Logz.io for your traces
+#### Check Logz.io for your traces

-Give your traces some time to get from your system to ours, then open [Logz.io](https://app.logz.io/).
+Give your traces some time to ingest, and then open your [Tracing account](https://app.logz.io/).

-#### Customizing Helm chart parameters
+### Customizing Helm chart parameters

-##### Configure customization options

-You can use the following options to update the Helm chart parameters:
+To customize the Helm chart parameters, you have the following options:

 * Specify parameters using the `--set key=value[,key=value]` argument to `helm install`.